Ric Salizzo

-Riccardo Michele Salizzo ONZM (born 22 July 1962) is a New Zealand journalist, television presenter and producer.
-He is best known for producing and presenting long-running sports chat show SportsCafe, as well as executive producing and occasionally presenting sports current events show The Crowd Goes Wild.
+Riccardo Michele Salizzo ONZM (born 22 July 1962) is a New Zealand journalist, rugby administrator, television presenter and producer.
+He is best known for producing and presenting long-running sports chat show SportsCafe, executive producing and occasionally presenting sports current events show The Crowd Goes Wild, and co-creating podcasts Sportscafe-ish and Rivals.

 Early career

-Ric Salizzo began a career as a newsreader at radio station Tauranga's Radio 1XX.
-This was followed by a number of other newsreading positions at private radio stations, before moving to London to work at a radio news agency there.
+Ric Salizzo began a career as a newsreader at radio station Whakatane's Radio 1XX.
+This was followed by a number of other news reading positions at private radio stations, before moving to London to work at a radio news agency there.

 Television career

 In 1986, Salizzo returned to New Zealand to fill a vacancy at television station TVNZ's One News sports reporting team.
 By 1988 he presented the national sports news for the first time.
 It was during this period that Salizzo formed production company Pasta Productions with friend and former schoolmate, All Black Sir John Kirwan.
 Pasta Productions produced several documentary films about the All Blacks on tour, such as best-seller The Good, The Bad and the Rugby.
 In the early 1990s he was also given the job of All Blacks Media Liaison Officer, which at the time was a fledgling role within the team structure.
 It also entailed looking after the media hype surrounding rising star Jonah Lomu.
-This media hype was part of the TV3 Docudrama looking back at Jonah Lomu's life and career and Salizzo was portrayed in this program by top New Zealand actor Phil Brown.
+This media hype was part of the TV3 Docudrama looking back at Jonah Lomu's life and career and Salizzo was portrayed in this programme by top New Zealand actor Phil Brown.

 In 1996, Salizzo launched SportsCafe through new production company Leftfield, with initial sponsorship from the TAB.
 This role was to define his career, and the show's success translated into fame and recognition for Salizzo.
 His role on the show as both producer and presenter often involved bringing into line the other, more exuberant hosts, as well as behind-the-scenes work.
 At its peak, production of the show led to Salizzo part-owning a restaurant and bar complex on Auckland's Princes Wharf named Leftfield.

 When SportsCafes initial run ended in 2005, Salizzo launched a new show entitled The Sugar Shack on TV3, which was soon cancelled.
 It remains notable for featuring an early television appearance of comedian and actor Rhys Darby.
 Salizzo also produced one of the earliest TV show appearances of Flight of the Conchords.

 Salizzo brought Sportscafe back in 2008 for a return season, and again in 2011 for a series of live-streamed, online-only episodes in partnership with Telecom.

 In 2006, Salizzo developed a sports news show entitled The Crowd Goes Wild.
 It was designed to enter the tightly contested 7pm timeslot and be a flagship programme for SKY Network Television's newly acquired free-to-air channel Prime.
 The show has been successful and continues to run on weeknights with Salizzo as executive producer and occasional presenter.